mozilla/id-specs/browserid/index.md

 BrowserID
 =====

-This is the production BrowserID specification, working live at <tt>https://browserid.org</tt>.
+This is the <em>development</em> BrowserID specification, working live at https://browserid.org.

 Overview
 -